 The MA Creative Writing Scriptwriting at University of East Anglia will explore both theory and practice of dramatic writing, addressing contemporary critical debates, analysing written and performance texts, and experimenting with a range of techniques in original writing.
 Writers develop skills in constructive criticism and creative editing of each other's writing, towards the creation of a supportive writers' network.

-The strand has three core modules.
-Firstly, Dramaturgy, where we study the core principles of drama as explored from Aristotle to McKee and as embodied in a range of plays, films and TV programmes, from Antigone to Game of Thrones.
-Alongside this runs Workshop where each week your writing benefits from the scrutiny of fellow writers and workshop leaders such as renowned playwrights Steve Waters and Timberlake Wertenbaker.
-The process offers you the chance to build an idea from concept to realisation under the keen eye of an industry expert.
+The Scriptwriting strand of our world-renowned MA Creative Writing has three core modules.
+First, Dramaturgy, in which you will study the core principles of drama as explored from Aristotle to McKee and as embodied in a range of plays, films and TV programmes, from Antigone to Game of Thrones.

 You can apply until: